Table Tennis FAQ

 How Do I Know What to Work on Without Coaching?

-Play a match and observe how you lost most of the points—this can guide your practice focus.
+Observe how you lost most of the points—this can guide your practice focus.
 In the beginning, it might be as simple as practicing basic drills like forehand-to-forehand drives or looping against underspin.
 As you improve, your drills should become more situational and complex, such as serving short, receiving a push to the backhand, flipping the ball, and then rallying.

 How to Practice Without a Partner